BeyondTrust Endpoint Privilege Management vs Symantec Privileged Access Manager comparison

 BeyondTrust Endpoint Privilege Management vs. Symantec Privileged Access Manager

-BeyondTrust Endpoint Privilege Management is ranked 4th in Privileged Access Management (PAM) with 11 reviews while Symantec Privileged Access Manager is ranked 18th in Privileged Access Management (PAM) with 3 reviews.
+BeyondTrust Endpoint Privilege Management is ranked 5th in Privileged Access Management (PAM) with 28 reviews while Symantec Privileged Access Manager is ranked 18th in Privileged Access Management (PAM) with 50 reviews.
 BeyondTrust Endpoint Privilege Management is rated 8.0, while Symantec Privileged Access Manager is rated 7.8.
 The top reviewer of BeyondTrust Endpoint Privilege Management writes "Admin rights can be granted and revoked within minutes and that is what everything comes down to, for us".
 On the other hand, the top reviewer of Symantec Privileged Access Manager writes "Allows IT and consultants to access the infrastructure environment but needs more security and better support".
-BeyondTrust Endpoint Privilege Management is most compared with CyberArk Endpoint Privilege Manager, Cisco ISE (Identity Services Engine), CyberArk Privileged Access Manager, Delinea Secret Server and SailPoint IdentityIQ, whereas Symantec Privileged Access Manager is most compared with CyberArk Privileged Access Manager, Cisco ISE (Identity Services Engine), ARCON Privileged Access Management, Delinea Secret Server and VMware Identity Manager.
+BeyondTrust Endpoint Privilege Management is most compared with CyberArk Endpoint Privilege Manager, Cisco ISE (Identity Services Engine), CyberArk Privileged Access Manager, Delinea Secret Server and WALLIX Bastion, whereas Symantec Privileged Access Manager is most compared with CyberArk Privileged Access Manager, Cisco ISE (Identity Services Engine), ARCON Privileged Access Management and Delinea Secret Server.
 See our BeyondTrust Endpoint Privilege Management vs. Symantec Privileged Access Manager report.

 See our list of best Privileged Access Management (PAM) vendors.